singhj/locality-sensitive-hashing/README.md

 Stages
 ------

-OpenLSH is an open source platform dessigned.
+OpenLSH is an open source platform that implements Locality Sensitive Hashing.
 It encompasses an end-to-end architecture comprising the following _stages_:
  1. Data mining from social media: Twitter, LinkedIn, Github, &hellip;,
  2. Filtering incoming data,
  3. Shingling,